shre-db/ml-algorithms-from-scratch/README.md

-# ml-algorithms-from-scratch
+# Machine Learning Algorithms From Scratch
-Implementation of common machine learning algorithms from scratch using python and scikit-learn guidelines.
+Implementation of common machine learning algorithms from scratch using Python and Scikit-Learn guidelines.

+1. K Neareast Neighbors (KNN) classifier